 The Curious Giraffe Show:

 Our show, for kids of all ages, is recorded at Amherst Media, our local community TV station.
-Our cast is a group of six kids from various local schools and backgrounds, kindergarten through 6th grade, and hosted by Dorothy Cresswell, a retired nationally board certified early childhood teacher.
+Our cast is a group of six kids ages 4 to 10 year old, and hosted by Dorothy Cresswell, a retired nationally board certified early childhood teacher.
 Each program focuses on a topic kids are curious about, silly or serious, and includes stories, songs, and discussion.

 Now on youtube.com:

 If your child is between five and twelve years old and would like to interview to be one of the "Curious Crew" please write to me at: firstname.lastname@example.org and put "Curious" in the subject line!

 Amherst, MA 01002

 Now Dorothy and her Curious Giraffes will come to you!
 Here is a review from the second grade show at the Chapin Street School in Ludlow, MA:

 Dorothy Cresswell Shares Musical Conversations about Acceptance With 2nd Graders

 Local singer/songwriter Mrs. Dorothy Cresswell presented her Curious Giraffe Show: Friendship ARC (Awareness, Response, Concern) Program to four 2nd grade classrooms at Chapin Street School on October 26th and 27th.
 The visits were funded by a generous $500 grant provided by the Massachusetts Cultural Council to support The Curious Giraffe Show: Musical Conversations with Kids.